Skip to content

 Run it with sensible defaults

 Using setup cost of 300, annual supplies of 80, hours per year of 60, your hourly value of 15, the calculation works out to -1,030.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Setup Cost (First Year), Annual Supplies, Hours Per Year, Your Hourly Value, and Annual Produce Value — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works